About the degree programme

 Accreditation

-• the European Association of Establishments for Veterinary Education (EAEVE)
+• European Association of Establishments for Veterinary Education (EAEVE)

 The Bachelor of Veterinary Medicine and Surgery is the equivalent of the North American Doctor of Veterinary Medicine (DVM), with the same standing worldwide.